ebxol/nodetransforms/README.md

 $R^{\ast} \vec{x} = T - T^*$

-Which is a linear system and we know it has a single nonzero solution because the axes are linearly independent and we assume the tree structure is nontrivial; that is, it concerns nodes with non-identity translations.
+Which is a linear system and we know it has a single nonzero solution because the axes are linearly independent and we assume the tree structure is nontrivial; that is, it concerns nodes with nonzero translations.